LyeZinho/LyeZinho/README.md

 I’m always exploring and learning to stay at the forefront of innovation, and I take pride in writing clean, efficient code.

 I enjoy working in collaborative environments where I can share knowledge, exchange ideas, and build meaningful software.
-In addition to programming, I explore side projects, discover new technologies, and dive into the worlds of manga and light novels.
+In addition to programming, I explore side projects, discover new technologies, and dive into some techinical stuff and some papers.

 ---